-Housing Authority of the City of Santa Paula is a Public Housing Agency in Santa Paula, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of August 17th, 2019, Housing Authority of the City of Santa Paula has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Santa Paula is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of August 14th, 2022, Housing Authority of the City of Santa Paula has 1 waiting lists that are open now or opening soon.

-Housing Authority of the City of Santa Paula serves Santa Paula.
+Housing Authority of the City of Santa Paula offers Section 8 Housing rental assistance in Santa Paula.

 |City of Santa Paula Housing Choice Voucher||Open Until Further Notice|